Collective Enfranchisement: Initial Leaseholder Notice and Landlord Counter Notice

-However, the Leasehold (Reform) Amendment Act 2014 removes the requirement that notices under 99(5)(a) of the Act (specifically under s13 or s42 (for lease extensions) of that Act to be signed by tenants or tenant personally) by providing that that they may now be signed by (or on behalf of) the tenant.
+However, the Leasehold (Reform) Amendment Act 2014 removes the requirement that notices under 99(5)(a) of the Act (specifically under s13 or s42 (for lease extensions) of that Act to be signed by tenants or tenant personally).

 The Notice must also include the following:

 - Details of the property to be acquired, including a plan – this must include details of any additional land the leaseholders wish and have a right to acquire, for example garages and any proposed rights of way over land not acquired;

 - A statement showing that the premises qualify for the right of collective enfranchisement on the relevant date;

 - Details of any leasehold interest to be acquired, i.e. an intervening head lease and any flats subject to mandatory leaseback to the freeholder;